hencollins/hencollins/README.md

 ## Hi there 👋

-I'm Henry, a senior at UC Berkeley
+I'm Henry, a recent UC Berkeley grad and Data Analyst I at Expedia Group working on agentic AI experiences.

-Mostly programming in Python for ML/AI class projects, but also doing some fun data projects on the side.

 Trying to organize all my code here — more is on the way!